badoo/MVICore/documentation/extras/inspectorplugin.md

          )
     )
     ```
+6. Don't forget to add permission in AndroidManifest.xml: `<uses-permission android:name="android.permission.INTERNET" />`.
+The plugin uses socket connection, which will not work without it.
-6. Connect device, so it is visible to the IDE.
+7. Connect device, so it is visible to the IDE.
+Run your app.
-7. Press Run icon in the MVICore panel.
+8. Once app is running, press Run icon in the MVICore panel.

 ![Screenshot](https://i.imgur.com/Vjk0NZl.png)